katrina28tobias/Fetch-iOS-Coding-Challenge-2024/README.md

 func updateRecipeAndIngredients: asynchronous function that fetches the data given the url and food id.
 Information is appended into a String array in the following order: [Dessert Directions, Dessert Measurements and Ingredients].

 func getIngredientsAndMeasurements(): helper function that combines the correct ingredient with its correct measurement; filtering component of the exercise is done here by checking if the value is empty/null; returns a string separated by "\n" to display the ingredients in a list-like form.

+# Final Note for the Reviewer:
+While the UIKit was used to construct the ViewControllers, some elements of SwiftUI were used to parse through the json file.
+For more details on code, see swift files (they are commented!).